mdfewkes/NinjaSquirrelDungeon/dialogues/README.md

 - See all Bobbin features demonstrated
 - Test your own dialogues by temporarily swapping file paths
 - Learn patterns from working examples

+## Developer Tools

+### View Source Button

+When running from the editor (F5/F6), a **View Source** button appears in the DialogueBox.
+Clicking it opens the current `.bobbin` file directly in the editor.

+**To enable this feature:**

+1. Go to **Project → Project Settings → Plugins**
+2. Find **Dialogue Tools** and check **Enable**

+Once enabled, clicking "View Source" instantly opens the file.
+If the plugin isn't enabled, the button still works — it copies the file path to your clipboard so you can open it with Ctrl+P.

+> **Note:** The View Source button is automatically hidden in exported builds.